Khonak

-Khonak (خنك, also romanized as Khonok; also known as Gunak and Jonak) is a village in Sefidar Rural District, Khafr District, Jahrom County, Fars province, Iran.
+Khonak (خنک, also romanized as Khonok; also known as Gunak and Jonak) is a village in Sefidar Rural District of Khafr County, (formerly in Jahrom County) in Fars province, Iran.

 At the 2006 census, its population was 285, in 64 families.
+The 2016 census measured the population as 183 in 71 households.

+In 2019, the district was separated from the county in the establishment of Khafr County, and the rural district was transferred to the new Central District.